nhoyt/nav-menu/README.md

 * When groupings of `menu-item` components are needed, a `sub-menu` can contain `menu-group` components (usually two or more).

+Attributes: none

-Content model:
+Content model: `(menu-item | menu-separator)+`

-* `(menu-item)+ | (menu-group)+`

-## menu-group
+## menu-separator

-* A container for grouping `menu-item` components within a `sub-menu`
+* An object that separates, and optionally labels, the group of `menu-item` components that follow it within a `sub-menu`.

-* It may have an optional label.

-* When there are multiple `menu-group` components within a `sub-menu`, groupings are indicated (rendered) by the use of separators.

-* When a `menu-group` has a label, it serves as the separator for the group.

-* A separator, whether it is a label or a graphical indicator, is not focusable.
+* A separator, whether it has a label or is only a graphical indicator, is not focusable.

-Attributes:

-* `label` - text describing the `menu-group` (will be marked up as an `li` with role="separator")
+* It will be marked up as an `li` with role="separator" (overrides its default role)

-Content model:

-* `(menu-item)+`
+Attributes: none

+Content model: `(CDATA)*` - Text describing the `menu-item` components that follow.
+It text is omitted, the separator will be rendered graphically as a horizontal line.

-## Styling Notes
+## Styling / Implementation Notes

 * When a `menu-item` is a descendant of `nav-menu`, it is styled differently than when it is a descendant of a `sub-menu`.

-## Implementation Notes

 ### nav-menu

 * Must have an ARIA role of `navigation` (e.g., use `nav` element).

-* Its required label is typically hidden visually by being marked up using the `aria-label` attribute.
+* Its required `label` attribute is typically hidden visually by being marked up using the `aria-label` attribute.

-* Its `menu-item` descendants should be wrapped in a single list element.
+* Its `menu-item` descendants should be wrapped in a single list element such as `ul`.

 ### menu-button

 * Must have an ARIA role of `button`.
-Typically marked up as an `a` element.
+Typically marked up as an `a` element within an `li` element.

-* Must have an `aria-controls` attribute with an IDREF value indicating the `menu-panel` it controls.
+* Must have an `aria-controls` attribute with an IDREF value indicating the `sub-menu` it controls.

-* Must have an `aria-expanded` attribute with value of `true` or `false`.
+* Must have an `aria-expanded` attribute with value of `true` or `false`, indicating whether the `sub-menu` it controls is visible or not.

 ### sub-menu

-* Marked up as a list element within an `li` element.
+* Marked up as a list element (`ul`) within an `li` element.

 * Its visibility is controlled via CSS using `display: none` and `display: block`.

-* When it contains unlabeled `menu-group` components, visual separators are inserted.

-### menu-group
+### menu-separator

-* Marked up as an `li` element with only text content.
+* Marked up as an `li` element with optional text content, and role="separator".

-* Its `menu-button` and `menu-item` descendants should be wrapped in a list element.

-* When it has a label, it should be marked up as a `div` element and have the ARIA role `separator`.

-* When it has a label the `aria-describedby` attribute should be used on the list element to point to the separator div.
+* When `menu-separator` component does not have text content, it is rendered as a visual separator such as a horizontal line.

-* The best practice for using labeled vs. unlabeled `menu-group` components is that you should not mix and match.
-Within a `menu-panel`, all of the `menu-group` components should either have labels or not have them.
+* The best practice for using `menu-separator` components with or without text content is that you should not mix and match.
+Within a `sub-menu`, all of the `menu-separator` components should either have text content or not.